-DOE/NNSA Federally Funded Research and Development Centers (FFRDCs) are eligible to apply for funding as Subrecipient, but are not eligible to apply as a Prime Recipient.
+DOE/NNSA Federally Funded Research and Development Centers (FFRDCs) are eligible to apply for funding as a Prime Recipient or Subrecipient, except as specified in Section III.B Ineligible Applicants, below.

 Non-DOE/NNSA FFRDCs are eligible to apply for funding as a Subrecipient, but are not eligible to apply as a Prime Recipient.